 Unfortunately, after this spike, MATIC experienced one of its worst crashes, with the price plummeting to as low as $1.1 by May 22nd.
 This did not, however, weaken the token’s resolve to be among the top.

 Towards the end of May, it was back to above $2 although it crashed again and kept fluctuating for the most of June.
 In late June, MATIC went back to $1.06 and in September it climbed to $1.7.
-At the time of writing, it was trading at $1.38.
+In December MATIC reached $2.92.
+At the time of writing, it was trading at $2.41.

-So far, price analysts are giving mixed signals as to how the coin might close this year and its performance going forward.
+So far, price analysts are giving mixed signals as to how the coin might perform going forward.
 Like with most young cryptocurrencies, the performance of Polygon (MATIC) depends on leaders like Bitcoin and Ethereum.
 And since Polygon is directly dependent on Ethereum, its growth trajectory will most likely follow that of Ethereum.

 In fact, if you look at the price charts for the two assets, you’ll find that they are very similar.
 So, that’s one way to figure out Polygon’s future growth.

-Otherwise, for the remaining part of this year, several price analysts have given their predictions as to how MATIC might finish the year.
+Otherwise, for this year, several price analysts have given their predictions as to how MATIC might perform throughout the year.

 Now that we have looked at a bit of the technical analysis, let’s quickly go through some of the ways that you can invest in Polygon (MATIC).